JorgeCordero666/JorgeCordero666/README.md

 ### ABOUT ME

 - I like read book. 📚
-- I like programing with JAVA and PYTHON.
+- I like programming with JAVA and PYTHON.

 <div align = "left">
     <h3>🔨 Languages and Tools</h3>